 (Aleris), a privately held Delaware corporation which provides aluminum rolled products and extrusions, aluminum recycling and specification aluminum alloy production.
-We received net proceeds of \$107.4 million, which is net of a working capital adjustment of \$2.6 million which we paid in June 2014, resulting in a gain on the transaction of \$24.1 million, net of related taxes of \$15.1 million.
+We received gross proceeds of \$110.0 million, which was reduced to \$107.4 million, reflecting a net working capital adjustment of \$2.6 million that we paid in June 2014, resulting in a net gain on the transaction of \$24.1 million, net of related taxes of \$15.1 million.